Updated ERS County Economic Types Show a Changing Rural Landscape

 If a county qualified for more than one economic type, it was coded to the type that accounted for the highest percentage of earnings.
 Counties that did not qualify for any economic types were classified as nonspecialized.

-County Typology Codes , USDA, Economic Research Service, December 2016
+County Typology Codes , by John Pender, USDA, Economic Research Service, October 2019

-Documentation , by Timothy Parker, USDA, Economic Research Service, May 2017
+Documentation , by John Pender, USDA, Economic Research Service, October 2019